Real people decide which cooler is better?

 So we put our money where our mouth is.
 We’re sent these coolers out to randomly selected individuals located in Arizona (Arizona has its own sort of hot, and its own demands on ice chests).

 Four people received both a Canyon PRO and a Yeti Tundra, with instructions on how to perform the test.
 They also received just one prepaid return label.
-At the end of the test, they kept the cooler they prefered, and returned the other.
+At the end of the test, they kept the cooler they preferred, and returned the other.

 Here are the results: